A New Way of Walking Your Fingers!

 - It will create an easy way for customers to locate you and will generally provide you with a way to communicate with your customers either directly or through communications facilities within the business directory.

-- Approximately 46% of businesses in Australia rely on the internet to place or receive orders.
-Of these, 40% are businesses with 0 – 4 employees (again, possibly your sector).
-Clearly, the figures are increasing and the use of a business directory online will significantly increase your chances of improving your income.
+- Approximately 59% of businesses in Australia rely on the internet to place or receive orders.
+The use of a business directory online will significantly increase your chances of improving your income as you will have greater online presence.

 - Good search engine rankings will ensure your business will have increased visibility and traffic.
-By using a business directory online, or many of them, your own business website establishes links with other websites and this helps your search engine ranking, which is partly calculated by the number of inbound links to your site.
-The more business directories you link to, the more inbound links you will generate.
+By using a business directory online, your own business website establishes links with other websites and this helps your search engine ranking, which is partly calculated by the number of inbound links to your site.

 The above is not an exhaustive list, but clearly shows that listing your company on a business directory is a sound business decision.